 Craft Beverage Lab Certificate

-The Craft Beverage Lab certificate provides beverage industry employees the concepts and skills to upgrade or cross-train in their careers in the beverage industry.
-In addition, successful completion of the certificate will allow previously trained lab technicians in other fields such as medical to learn new concepts and skills and to transfer knowledge to the beverage industry.
+The Craft Beverage Lab certificate provides beverage industry employees with the concepts and skills to upgrade or cross-train in their careers in the beverage industry.
+In addition, successful completion of the certificate will allow previously trained lab technicians in other fields such as medicine to learn new concepts and skills and to transfer knowledge to the beverage industry.

 Specific Program Requirements